-Interviews are held in the Dining Hall.
+Interviews are held in the Auditorium and/or the Dining Hall.

 Senior College is proud of the dedication and commitment shown by the staff.
 Many go far beyond what is reasonably expected to support the College and its students.

 Parents and students are encouraged to communicate freely with teachers who will be happy to meet with parents/students.